Assessing mixed quantum-classical molecular dynamics methods for nonadiabatic dynamics of molecules on metal surfaces: Results and Discussion

 Considering the results at high and low vibrational energy for both models, it appears that \ac{MDEF} predicts results that are in closest agreement with \ac{BCME}, where the average final states are consistently similar.
 The most notable shortcoming of \ac{MDEF} lies in underestimating the distribution widths for $\nu_i=16$.
 This is consistent with what was found for full-dimensional MDEF simulations of NO scattering on Au(111). \cite{boxDeterminingEffectHot2021} \ac{IESH} consistently has the opposite problem, overestimating the distribution widths but similarly capturing the trends in the average final state.
 The Ehrenfest method always returns the narrowest distributions, which are clearly inconsistent with experimental findings on the systems.
-Any conclusions drawn from these results have the caveat that the molecule-metal coupling strength is the same in each scenario, namely \SI{1.5}{\eV} at an adsorption height of \SI{0}{\AA}, which corresponds to the position of the surface top layer.
+Both IESH and Ehrenfest are known to suffer from issues related to long-time equilibration\cite{parandekarDetailedBalanceEhrenfest2006,miaoComparisonSurfaceHopping2019}.
+However, we do not expect these issues to significantly affect our results as the interaction time during the scattering process is very short.
+Any conclusions drawn from these results have the caveat that the molecule-metal coupling strength is the same in each scenario, namely \SI{1.5}{\eV} at an adsorption height of \SI{0}{\angstrom}, which corresponds to the position of the surface top layer.
 Only the vibrational and kinetic energies have been varied.
 It is hard to judge if this is a coupling regime in which all methods can still be considered valid.
 Therefore, in \cref{sec:extreme-coupling}, we explore artificial models with strongly reduced and increased coupling $\Gamma$ to explore the limitations of the respective methods.